 This of course will follow on from Bruno Decharme's acclaimed documentary on the artist, which was released back in 2007.

-Also see 'A Conversation with George Widener'
+Please see the following links for more 'A Conversation with George Widener'